lisajung/1800_202230_DTC15/README.md

 This browser based web application to ...

-* My name is Lisa.
+* Hello!
+My name is Lisa.
 I'm excited for COMP 1800 because I get to create a project.

 ## Technologies